 Worldwide leading experts

-Over 25 years’ experience in laser and refractive surgery
+Over 25 years’ experience delivering laser eye surgery in Liverpool

-Both types of surgery we offer can make you less dependent on glasses or contact lenses.
+At St Paul’s we offer both laser and refractive eye surgery.
+Both types of surgery can make you less dependent on glasses or contact lenses.
 Research shows that both are safe and effective.

 According to the Royal College of Ophthalmologists, more than 95% of people who've had refractive surgery are happy with the results.

-Here are our top 5 frequently asked questions about Laser Vision Correction.
+Here are our top 5 frequently asked questions about laser eye treatment.

-- It is important recognise that the healing process can vary from person to person and from eye to eye.
+- It is important to recognise that the healing process from laser eye surgery can vary from person to person and from eye to eye.
 Therefore below table only give a guidance of expected avarage recovery time and time off work.

 - Returning to work depends on your occupation.
 Our consultant surgeon will be able to give you a more personalised advice during the consultation as required

-- You will be advised when it is safe for you to drive but as a general rule, it is safe to drive one day after LASIK and 3-5 days after PRK as long as you can see the number plate from 20.5 meter and your level of vision is 6/12 or better.
+- You will be advised when it is safe for you to drive after your laser eye treatment but as a general rule, it is safe to drive one day after LASIK and 3-5 days after PRK as long as you can see the number plate from 20.5 meter and your level of vision is 6/12 or better.

 |LASIK||PRK/TransPRKLens surgery||Lens surgery|